shamangary/Keras-real-time-age-gender-estimation-demo/README.md

 ```
 KERAS_BACKEND=tensorflow CUDA_VISIBLE_DEVICES='' python3 TYY_demo.py mewtwo.mp4
 ```
+### Python version for different display options
+Since there are some problems in python2.7 for using cv2.imshow(), I set an option for python version choices.

 4. CPU with tensorflow backend with python2.7 or python3.5
 ```
 KERAS_BACKEND=tensorflow CUDA_VISIBLE_DEVICES='' python3 TYY_demo.py mewtwo.mp4 '2'